smartass101/pelican/docs/settings.rst

 The cache files are Python pickles, so they may not be readable by different versions of Python as the pickle format often changes.
-If such an error is encountered, the cache files have to be removed and new ones created by generating the whole site.
+If such an error is encountered, the cache files have to be rebuilt using the pelican commandline option ``--rebuild-cache``.

+The ``--rebuild-cache`` commandline option is also useful when the whole site needs to be regenerated due to e.g. modifications to the settings file or theme files.
+When pelican runs in autorealod mode, modification of the settings file or theme will trigger a full rebuild automatically.

 Example settings
 ================